ianhi/jupyter-microscopy/README.md

 ## Why?

-I prefer python over ImageJ for analyzing microscopy images, but I really miss the nice interactive image viewing provided imagej.
+I prefer python over ImageJ/FIJI for analyzing microscopy images, but I really miss the nice interactive image viewing provided imagej.
 The point of this repo is keep all the microscopy image tools I might make in a single place.
 I'll strive to replicate the most useful manual interaction tools provided by ImageJ in such a way to be useful to an advanced python user.
 Three key goals:
 1. Limit distance to data
    - Should always be trivial to extract the data from manual interaction to a numpy array
 2. Should *feel* good to use